 In addition, it is typical for a vet tech to talk with pet owners and explain their pet’s condition or how to administer any treatment or medication prescribed by a veterinarian.

 Benefits of Being a Vet Tech

 As you consider taking on a vet tech role, you may question whether it comes with benefits.
 Yes, the job has advantages that many other occupations lack.
 One advantage is a unique, fast-paced work environment that varies daily.
 The vet tech’s career has a high degree of flexibility, allowing professionals to work across the country in various settings.
-Vet tech positions also offer the potential for growth and a higher salary over your career.
+Vet tech positions also offer the potential for growth over your career.
 One of the most cited benefits of being a vet tech is knowing that you can make a difference for pets and their families.

 Vet Tech vs Vet Assistant

 While Vet Tech and Vet assistant jobs seem similar, there are several key differences between them.
 The tasks of a vet tech include all of the tasks outlined for vet assistants, and also additional duties determined by the VMB.
 In CA those additional duties are Induction of anesthesia, Suturing existing skin wounds, and extracting teeth.
 Veterinary assistants are not permitted to perform any of the duties designated for RVTs (or Vet techs).